Simobr312/lpl_project/readme.md

 The current version focuses on the representation and construction of simplicial complexes.

 It also provides a web interface for visualizing the defined simplicial complexes in 3D.
+I am planning to deploy the interface as a website as soon as possible.

 In the future, I plan to implement operations to calculate topological properties of simplicial complexes, such as homology groups.